PlasmaPy/PlasmaPy/CONTRIBUTING.md

 Please note that PlasmaPy has a [Code of Conduct](code_of_conduct.md).

+Issues marked by the community as *help wanted* mean just that - either they're good contributions for outsiders or there's an issue in the ongoing work that requires a second opinion.
+Please consider these first!

 ### Preliminaries

 Work on PlasmaPy is done via GitHub, so you'll need a